CoLRev-Environment/bib-dedupe/paper/paper.md

 -->

 Open-source research software for duplicate identification is scarce, and to-date, peer-reviewed software is non-existent in this area.
-In the Python ecosystem, the only library we found is *ASReview Datatools*, provided by the team behind the *ASReview* screening tool [@VanDeSchootetAl2021].
+In the Python ecosystem, the only library I found is *ASReview Datatools*, provided by the team behind the *ASReview* screening tool [@VanDeSchootetAl2021].
 Our evaluations show that this library introduces a considerable number of false positives, and cannot be used for meta-analyses.
 R users or Python users willing to switch the ecosystem, may use ASySD [@Hair2023], a recently published R package with a Shiny web interface.
 The code of this package resembles BibDedupe, but it does not achieve zero-false-positives, uses a relatively small test dataset from medicine (n=1845) in the unit tests, and was not evaluated in the peer review process.